Get started with Power Automate

 The search filter only finds flows that have been loaded into the page.
 If you don't find your flow, try selecting Load more at the bottom of the page.

 Get notifications when something's wrong

-From the notification center, you can navigate to the Activity page of Power Automate to see all your flows that recently ran, sent notifications, or failed.
+Visit the cloud flow activity page to see the list of cloud flows that recently ran, sent notifications, or have failed.

 Use the mobile app